PS4 Hard Drive Replacement & Problems

 Difficulty Level - Medium

-Whichever PS4 model you have, you are most likely at some point to have a hard drive or software related issue.
+Whichever PS4 model you have, you are most likely at some point going to have a hard drive or software related issue.

 The troubleshooting process is the same, whether you have the Original model, the PS4 Slim or PS4 Pro, so I've put the info here all on one page for you.

 Start by assuming that you have a software fault, follow the steps, and work your way through, until you have to replace the hard drive as a last resort.